ManakkavuGaneshwarM/ManakkavuGaneshwarM/README.md

-### 👋 Hi, I’m Manakkavu Ganeshwar M, an aspiring data analyst and AI enthusiast.
+### 👋 Hi, I’m Manakkavu Ganeshwar M, an aspiring AI Engineer and data enthusiast.

 Mathematics Graduate

 - 👀 I’m interested in Data Analytics 📊, AI.
-- 🌱 Currently learning Machine Learning
+- 🌱 Currently learning Machine Learning, Deep Learning, LLMs
 - 🧑‍🤝‍🧑 Looking forward to connect with data folks and collaborate on projects.

 - 📫 How to reach me :